AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 ## Allowed downloadable domains

-This is unique to downloadable products.
-For Adobe Commerce to allow for downloads, it is required to specify what domains are permitted.
-For this reason, the domains are added to the projects' `env.php`.
-This is accomplished by using a command line to specify the domain that is allowed to be a linkable source for the downloadable content.
-If you try to create a downloadable product using the REST API before this is done, an error is returned:
+You must specify which domains are permitted to allow downloads.
+Domains are added to the project's `env.php` file via the command line.
+The `env.php` file details the domains allowed to contain downloadable content.
+An error occurs if a downloadable product is created using the REST API _before_  the `php.env` file is updated:

 ```bash
 {